Aldi, Sephora, Uniqlo: International retail brands on NZ's retail wish list

 Budget warehouse giant Costco has long been rumoured to make a debut in Auckland but Wilkinson isn't convinced it will take the leap across the Tasman.

-"It's a project of epic of scale, a bit like an Ikea, without a doubt it [would] require sights of scale - something that would take a couple of years to build or reconfigure, so it's highly likely the property and retail would have heard about it and be talking about it a lot earlier than now if that was going ahead."
+"It's a project of epic scale, a bit like an Ikea, without a doubt it [would] require a site of scale - something that would take a couple of years to build or reconfigure, so it's highly likely the property and retail would have heard about it and be talking about it a lot earlier than now if that was going ahead."

 Muji